 Goal 1: Conduct high-quality, multidisciplinary, practice-changing clinical trials in urogenital* cancers

-ANZUP is an organization that brings together a diverse group of professionals involved in the treatment and research of genitourinary cancers, as well as individuals who have been diagnosed with or have personal experience of these cancers.
+ANZUP is an organisation that brings together a diverse group of professionals involved in the treatment and research of genitourinary cancers, as well as individuals who have been diagnosed with or have personal experience of these cancers.

 ANZUP’s diverse membership base ensures we develop robust, high quality clinical trials.
 Our trials cover a wide range of tumour types, including prostate, kidney, bladder, testicular, and penile cancers.
-We also explore various treatment approaches such as radionuclear medicine, immunotherapy, online psychotherapy, and other supportive care resources.
+We also explore various treatment approaches such as nuclear medicine, immunotherapy, online psychotherapy, and other supportive care resources.

-The Principal Investigators (PI) across ANZUP trials specialise in a range of areas including urology, surgery, radiation oncology, medical oncology, nursing and psychology.
+The Principal Investigators (PIs) across ANZUP trials specialise in a range of areas including urology, surgery, radiation oncology, medical oncology, nursing and psychology.
 ANZUP continues to ensure the trial lead investigators are multidisciplinary, in efforts to have all-inclusive input into the research undertaken.

-ANZUP ensures effective communication with its members through the Monthly Trial Update, which aims to enhance patient recruitment to ANZUP trials and promote cross-referrals.
-The Update provides valuable information about trial recruitment, upcoming events and workshops, as well as key highlights from ongoing trials.
+ANZUP ensures effective communication with its members through the Monthly Trial UPdate, which aims to enhance patient recruitment to ANZUP trials and promote cross-referrals.
+The UPdate provides valuable information about trial recruitment, upcoming events and workshops, as well as key highlights from ongoing trials.

-To keep members informed about trial recruitment status, ANZUP regularly provides updates on various channels, including sessions held at the Annual Scientific Meeting (ASM), trial specific e-newsletters, social media and websites updates as well as the Trials Management Committees (TMC) meetings.
+To keep members informed about trial recruitment status, ANZUP regularly provides updates on various channels, including sessions held at the Annual Scientific Meeting (ASM), trial specific e-newsletters, social media and websites updates as well as the Trial Management Committees (TMC) meetings.